Estimated reading time: 6 minutes

 So what happens if an employee has an extended illness?

-We also created an extended illness bank (EIB) of hours that could only be used with an illness greater than three days.
+We also created an extended illness bank (EIB) of hours that could only be used with an illness greater than three days, like Maternity Leave.
 The intended purpose of this bank of hours was to cover an employee in the event of a sudden illness or injury.

 The EIB bank accrued 40 hours or 5 days a year.